Panama Marks Canal Handover Anniversary In Shadow Of Trump Threat - UrduPoint

 Panama Marks Canal Handover Anniversary In Shadow Of Trump Threat

+Panama on Tuesday marked the 25th anniversary of the United States' handover of its interoceanic canal, a milestone overshadowed by President-elect Donald Trump's threat to demand control be returned to Washington

-Panama City, (APP - UrduPoint / Pakistan Point News - 31st Dec, 2024) Panama on Tuesday will mark the 25th anniversary of the United States' handover of its interoceanic canal, a milestone overshadowed by Donald Trump's threat to demand control be returned to Washington.
+Panama City, (APP - UrduPoint / Pakistan Point News - 31st Dec, 2024) Panama on Tuesday marked the 25th anniversary of the United States' handover of its interoceanic canal, a milestone overshadowed by President-elect Donald Trump's threat to demand control be returned to Washington.

+Former Panamanian president Mireya Moscoso, who oversaw the symbolic turn-of-the-century handover, told AFP that "today we feel the same emotion" as on that occasion 25 years ago.

+Neither Mulino nor the various other speakers at Tuesday's ceremony mentioned Trump and his recent threats in their speeches.

-Trump, who will return to the White House on January 20, sparked anger among Panamanians by recently saying that Washington would demand the canal "be returned to us" if Panama could not ensure its "secure, efficient and reliable operation."
+But the US President-elect has sparked anger among Panamanians by saying he will demand the canal "be returned to us" if Panama could not ensure its "secure, efficient and reliable operation."

-The US president-elect slammed what he called "ridiculous" fees for US ships passing through the canal and even alleged, without evidence, that Chinese soldiers were "lovingly, but illegally, operating" the channel.
+Trump has slammed what he called "ridiculous" fees for US ships passing through the canal and has alleged, without evidence, that Chinese soldiers were "lovingly, but illegally, operating" the channel.

-"There's nothing that unites Panamanians more than the defense of the canal," political scientist Sabrina Bacal said.

-"But having a tense relationship with the superpower, the main trading partner and main user of the canal, is a very disadvantageous situation for a country like Panama," she told AFP.
+Panama's political class and many of its citizens have roundly rejected Trump's threats.

+The 1977 treaties "put an end to an era of subjugation and began a period of independence and dignity," another former president, Martin Torrijos, told AFP.

 Francisco Cedeno, a 51-year-old graphic designer, described Trump's threats as "completely nonsensical."